 Chhota Bheem Cake Topper

-As for the rest of the cake, as usual, once the cake was baked and cooled, I leveled the layers, filled them with buttercream and crumb coated the entire cake with a thin layer of buttercream.
-And then I covered it with white fondant.
+- As for the rest of the Chhota Bheem cake, as usual, once the cake was baked and cooled, I leveled the layers, filled them with buttercream and crumb coated the entire cake with a thin layer of buttercream.
+And then I covered it in white.

-I started the decoration on the cake by making the 3D letters.
-I used light blue fondant (Satin Ice blue mixed with white fondant) and kneaded some CMC to it.
-The CMC powder helps the fondant to hold shape and dry firm and is particularly useful when making 3D shapes in fondant.
+- I started the decoration on the cake by making the 3D letters.
+I used light blue (Satin Ice blue mixed with white fondant) and kneaded some CMC to it.
+The CMC powder helps the fondant to hold shape and dry firm and is particularly useful when making 3D shapes.
 I left these letters aside in a flat lying position until they were completely set.
 And in the meantime I went on with the other deco on the cake.

 Chhota Bheem Cake

-And then, I cut out the fondant circles in brown and 2 shades of blue and randomly placed them on the cake.
+- And then, I cut out the circles in brown and 2 shades of blue and randomly placed them on the cake.
 I attached these with shortening as well.

-And finally, before putting on the Chhota Bheem topper, I added the fondant balls border.
-I shaped these balls by hand and attached to the base of the cake with fondant glue so that they are attached securely to the cake.
+- And finally, before putting on the Chhota Bheem topper, I added the balls border.
+I shaped these balls by hand and attached them to the base of the cake with glue so that they are attached securely to the cake.